 Business and commercial generators may NOT utilize the options outlined below.
 The following options are only for people who use sharps within their homes.

 In King County there are options for disposing of sharps generated from personal use.
 The options differ somewhat depending on where you live.
-When properly prepared for disposal, home-generated sharps are exempt from the regulations that govern disposal of commercial biomedical waste.
 Proper preparation and disposal are important to avoid injury to yourself and others.

 The following guidelines apply to sharps you use at home and to needles and syringes you might find around your home.